ise8912/Power-BI/Coding-Guidelines.md

 ```

 ##### DO NOT: Prefix private field names with "_" or other decorations
-Field names should be simple camel-cased names, and should not be prefixed with "_" or any other prefix.
+Field names should be simple camelCase names, and should not be prefixed with "_" or any other prefix.

 **Example**
 ```typescript